ppeusco/integration_api/README.md

-A finance company wishes to integrate its customer balance system into a system oftransactions.
+A finance company wishes to integrate its customer balance system into a system of transactions.

 These transactions are obtained through an API that reports the latestcustomer account movements.

 This REST API exposes the following information: